You've got to feel for the White House Press Secretary, right? Well, the current one, Karine Jean-Pierre, not Sean Spicer or Sarah Huckabee Sanders.

 definitely alien these objects aren't

-close, comfortable cutting through of the bullshit."
+"Our patented five blade design ensures a close, comfortable cutting through of the bullshit." |

 And I mean, really?
 Is that really a question the White House has been getting?
 Ok, fine, of course it is, but I kind of think they can just let them stew.
 Stew in their tin-foil hat juices.
 Sorry, that's a mixed metaphor, but I think you get me.
 Of course this rash of as-yet-unidentified high-altitude objects has nothing to do with aliens.

-Of course it doesn't.
-Not just because of some Occam's razor argument--although, also because of that that--but because it's preposterous.
-And a little insulting if there are aliens.
+Do we have a tachyon detection grid?
 No?
-Then they have nothing to worry about.
+Then they have nothing to worry about. |

 Ok, to be clear, there are absolutely aliens out there.
 Like, it's just math.
 Whether or not they can or even want to visit us is a whole other question.
 But let's say sure, there are aliens with the technology and morbid curiosity to check out our backwards, fossil fueled little garbage fire of a planet.
 Are they doing it with balloons?
 Balloons easily visible to our tracking devices and vulnerable to our puny weapons?
 Or are they scanning us from a distance in cloaked spaceships with sophisticated sensors?
 I'm not an alien, but I know which I'd pick.